Croagh Patrick: Historical significance

-Perhaps because of its prominence, its pyramid-shaped quartzite peak, and the legends associated with it, Croagh Patrick has long been seen as a holy mountain.
+Perhaps because of its prominence, its pyramidal quartzite peak, and the legends associated with it, Croagh Patrick has long been seen as a holy mountain.

 Archaeologist Christiaan Corlett writes that the large number of prehistoric monuments surrounding and oriented towards Croagh Patrick "suggests that the mountain has been a local spiritual inspiration since at least the Neolithic, and during the Bronze Age became the focus of an extensive ritual landscape".

 A short distance east of the mountain lies the Boheh Stone, an outcrop covered with ancient rock art.
 There are more than 260 carvings, making it one of the most detailed pieces of ancient rock art in Ireland, and one of only two in the province of Connacht.
 In 1987 it was rediscovered that, from the Boheh stone, the setting sun appears to roll down the slope of Croagh Patrick in late April and late August.
 It is believed the stone was chosen because of this natural phenomenon.
 A stone row at Killadangan is aligned with a niche in the mountain where the sun sets on the winter solstice.

 Archaeological surveying found remains of an enclosure encircling the mountaintop and dozens of circular huts abutting it, which showed evidence of Bronze Age date.

 Tírechán, a native of Connacht, wrote in the 7th century that Saint Patrick spent forty days on the mountain, like Moses on Mount Sinai.
 The 9th century Bethu Phátraic says that Patrick was harassed by a flock of black demonic birds while on the peak, and he banished them into the hollow of Lugnademon ("hollow of the demons") by ringing his bell.
 Patrick ended his fast when God gave him the right to judge all the Irish at the Last Judgement, and agreed to spare the land from the final desolation.
 A later legend tells how Patrick was tormented by a demonic female serpent named Corra or Caorthannach.
 Patrick is said to have banished the serpent into Lough Na Corra below the mountain, or into a hollow from which the lake burst forth.